metaplex-foundation/docs/docs/overviews/metaplex_overview.md

 * Funding your innovation: Through our Grants and Creator Fund programs, we're seeing the community drive towards building more smart contracts and tools for all.

 ## Coming Soon
 * More documentation and support for your project.
-We're experiencing growing pains and a tenant of our community is to develop simple NFT resources for people everywhere to create their NFT project.
+We're experiencing growing pains and a tenet of our community is to develop simple NFT resources for people everywhere to create their NFT project.
 * Customer experience updates including better performance and more ways to sell.
 Stay tuned!

 ## Our Commitment to Decentralization